Transfort: FLEX

 FLEX is a regional route with local and express service connecting Fort Collins, Loveland, Berthoud, Longmont, as well as limited weekday rush hour service to Boulder.
+From the Downtown Transit Center in Fort Collins to the South Transit Center, The Flex to Boulder operates on the MAX route, serving all the MAX Stations.

 MAX BRT

 The Mason Corridor Express (MAX) BRT opened on May 10, 2014.

 MAX Bus Rapid Transit (BRT) service runs along the Mason Corridor to connect and serves major activity and employment centers including Midtown, CSU and Downtown.
-MAX links with other Transfort bus routes, Park-n-Rides, the City's bicycle/pedestrian trail system, and other local and regional transit routes.
+MAX links with other Transfort bus routes, Park-n-Rides, the city's bicycle/pedestrian trail system, and other local and regional transit routes.

 MAX's system has a dedicated transit-only guideway that runs parallel to the Burlington Northern Santa Fe Railway between the South Transit Center (south of Harmony Road) and Horsetooth Road, then again between Drake Road and University Avenue (CSU).
 The exclusive guideway is an integral part of MAX BRT service.

 Fleet

 Transfort has a fleet of around 50 buses.